AndreasHeine/opcua-sub-to-websocket/README.md

             print(datetime.now(), "event")
 ```

-also provided is a test HTML-Page with some basic JavaScript to connect/reconnect to websockets:
+also provided is a test HTML-Page with some basic JavaScript to connect/reconnect to WebSockets:
 ```
 <!DOCTYPE html>
 <html lang="de">